45-Page Pediatric Dental Website Rebuild, Shipped to Spec in 20 Days — White-Label Delivery for a US Marketing Agency

 | Internal QA | All agency-scoped issues reviewed and addressed before handoff |

-The outcome, restated plainly: the agency’s spec was implemented as written across both pediatric and orthodontic service ladders, inside the quoted hours, on the scheduled cutover window.
+In a line: we implemented the agency’s spec as written across both pediatric and orthodontic service ladders, inside the quoted hours, on the scheduled cutover window.
 The site remains live and indexed.

 Operational Integrity at handoff

 The parity diff against the original site caught a phone-number swapping script on the live domain — the rebuild required the real hardcoded number (tel:+16503229837) rather than inheriting the original’s dynamic substitution — and a post-release pass through the SEO backlog found the canonical URL still pointing to the staging domain.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA ran through Site Checker — see how we run QA for the categories and the rule that nothing ships with an open issue.
+Once the agency had it, they checked on their own setup, and we cleared what they raised to sign-off.

 Process